Wildfires could affect Southern California water quality

 - Increased turbidity (cloudiness), and increased amounts of iron and manganese, increasing chemical treatment requirements and other changes in chemistry that can alter drinking water treatment.

 Wildfires are unpredictable, and challenging to develop treatment-specific strategies for sources that have been contaminated by its effects.
-Contact Culligan of Indio today for a free water test to make sure your water is clean and safe.
+Contact Culligan Indio today for a free water test to make sure your water is clean and safe.
 We have a number of options to treat an increase in dissolved solids, hard water, chlorine, and more.